2nd quarter taxable sales in North Dakota up over 2021 despite inflationary pressures

 “While inflationary pressure and a higher cost of goods is present, the strength of North Dakota’s well-rounded economy is prevalent with the majority of industries reporting growth,” Kroshus said.
 “The mining and oil extraction sector and wholesale trade sector have also experienced double-digit growth each quarter since the second quarter of 2021.”

-Bismarck saw a declines in taxable sales of 2%, but the other large cities in North Dakota saw increases: Grand Forks, 0.6%; Fargo, 1.7%; and Minot, 5.5%.
+Bismarck saw a decline in taxable sales of 2%, but the other large cities in North Dakota saw increases: Grand Forks, 0.6%; Fargo, 1.7%; and Minot, 5.5%.

 The oil patch communities of Stanley and Tioga had the biggest year-over-year increases in the state, of 46.3% and 68.5%, respectively.
 Mandan had an increase of 6.8%.